owulveryck/owulveryck.github.io/content/post/knative-part1.md

 A data pipeline is a series of data processing steps.

 To illustrate, let's use [C4](https://c4model.com), a method to design an application (and to take care of coupling).
-This method defines the concepts of _container_ and _components_.
+This method defines the concepts of _containers_ and _components_.

 - a container (_not docker!_) which is _something that needs to be running in order for the overall software system to work._
 - a component is _a grouping of related functionality encapsulated behind a well-defined interface_

-Building a data pipeline, brings the ability to split the components into the containers.
+Building a data pipeline brings the ability to split the components into the containers.

 Each container defines its own scale.
 As a consequence, the overall system can adapt smoothly, at scale.

-The different _containers_ communicates through channels of communication where they can exchange messages.
+The different _containers_ communicate through channels of communication where they can exchange messages.

 Claude Shannon explains in detail the notion of communication channel is [the mathematical theory of communication](https://en.wikipedia.org/wiki/Information_theory#Channel_capacity).
 For our explanation, let's classify the communication channels: _rigid_ and _robust_.

-- A rigid channel is something that couple the components strongly, therefore information is received synchronously from point A to point B (such as an in-memory semaphore for example).
+- A rigid channel is something that couple the components strongly, therefore information is received synchronously from point A to point B (such as an in-memory semaphore, for example).
 - A smooth channel is an element that carries information that will eventually flow from point A to point B.

 The nature of the communication channel is the next axis of work.
 As seen in the first paragraph, a rigid channel will lead to precision but fragility, and a smooth channel is more robust but less precise.

-For example, with a smooth channel, even _time can run backward locally_ [^8] which is very useful for elements of the pipeline that deals with databases.
+For example, with a smooth channel, even _time can run backward locally[^8]_, which is very useful for elements of the pipeline that deals with databases.

 [^8]: _time can run backward locally, as long as the process doesn't depend strongly on what happens around it._ Mark Burgess - [Bigger, Faster, Smarter - Episode 1](https://youtu.be/lDFQiS9T_xk?t=2598)

 ### Event-driven architecture

-Event-driven architecture is a set of models that allows weakly coupling in a process-pipeline.
+The event-driven architecture is a set of models that allows weakly coupling in a process-pipeline.

-Basically, a process emits an event in a communication channel, and this event is received by any process listening on the same channel.
+For example, A process emits an event in a communication channel, and this event is received by any process listening on the same channel.

 Back to our AI system